kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 A `configMap` is a reference to a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) in Kubernetes.
 An extra `iso` disk will be allocated which has to be mounted on a VM.
 To mount the `configMap` users can use `cloudInit` and the disks serial number.
 The `name` needs to be set for a reference to the created kubernetes `ConfigMap`.

-> **Note:** Currently, the ConfigMap update propagation is not supported.
-After the update, only a pod will be aware of changes, not running VMIs.
+> **Note:** Currently, ConfigMap update propagation is not supported.
+If a ConfigMap is updated, only a pod will be aware of changes, not running VMIs.

 > **Note:** Due to a Kubernetes CRD [issue](https://github.com/kubernetes/kubernetes/issues/68466), you cannot control the paths within the volume where ConfigMap keys are projected.